PointOneNav/ros2-fusion-engine-driver/README.md

 ### Connecting Over Serial

 In serial mode, it is possible to access the rtk correction.
 To do this you need to run the ntrip client node of ros2 in parallel.
+To connect to a ntrip server, you have to follow the instructions as follows:

 ```
 git clone https://github.com/LORD-MicroStrain/ntrip_client